Marcus-UK/CV/README.md

 *First Line Technical Analyst*

-ScholarPack is a small but rapidly growing software business that produces a management information system (MIS) for primary schools.
-During my time at the company, I was part of a five person team that was responsible for managing all of our customers' support needs.
-Whilst I was in this role, ScholarPack doubled its customer base.
-Despite this, we managed to maintain customer support satisfaction ratings above 90 percent.
+ScholarPack is a software company that produces a management information system (MIS) for primary schools.

-- Acted as the first point of contact for all customers requiring software support (both phone and live chat).
 - Worked with customers to resolve non-technical issues and provide general software guidance.
 This required both a thorough understanding of the product and the education sector that it was built to support.
 - Directly worked with our technical team to ensure that any technical issues were resolved promptly.
 Also acted as a conduit for customer feedback on areas of the product that required improvement.
+- As part of a five-person support team, maintained a customer satisfaction rating above ninety percent.
+This was despite a near doubling of our customer base over the course of a year.

 **JPC Commercial Services** (09/2015 to 03/2016)

  *Accounts Assistant*

- After my time at Charlotte House, I moved in to the accounts team for the hotel's parent company.
+ JPC is the parent company of Charlotte House.
 I was part of a small team that was responsible for maintaining the accounts of three hotels and a busy public house.

 - Solely responsible for looking after the company payroll for more than 70 employees.
 - Actively worked with suppliers to reduce business costs.
 - Gained a good understanding of best practice in accounting.

   **Charlotte House Hotel, Lincoln** (03/2014 to 09/2015)